Manny-D/Azure-Active-Directory/README.md

 <br>

 ## Description
-In this project, I will setup a simulated Active Directory environment where I will create the following:
+In this project, I will setup a simulated Active Directory environment in Azure where I will create the following:

-- A Domain Controller (DC) VM with a static IP to manage user credentials (Active Directory).
+- A Domain Controller (DC) VM with a static IP to manage user credentials.
 - A Client VM that joins the domain and uses the DC for DNS.

 The DC will act as a central point for monitoring network traffic.
 Clients will route their internet traffic through the DC, allowing administrators to identify suspicious activity in logs.